About this listing

-Lounge/diner - with double sofabed - up to two extra guests at small extra charge.
+Lounge/diner - with Double Sofabed - up to two extra guests at small extra charge.

 Cot/High Chair/ single folding bed on request for child.
-Children UNDER TWO YEARS are free unless any of these are requested.
+Children UNDER TWO YEARS are free UNLESS any of these are requested.

-Beach Hut - supplement payable.
+Beach Hut - subject to availability.